Acupuncture for Sports Injuries and Pain

 RockBlades Instrument Assisted Soft Tissue Mobilization

-Instrument assisted soft tissue mobilization, or IASTM, is a technique in which a set of hand held instruments are used to break down scar tissue, adhesions, and fascial restrictions in soft tissues (muscles, ligaments, tendons, fascia, and nerves).
+Instrument assisted soft tissue mobilization, or IASTM, is a technique in which a set of hand held instruments are used to mobilize scar tissue, myofascial adhesions, and restrictions in soft tissues (muscles, ligaments, tendons, fascia, and nerves).
 IASTM results in improvements in range of motion, strength, and pain perception and increases the number of special cells called fibroblasts that are important in tissue repair and healing.

 Insurance is a complicated business with most plans, if they cover acupuncture at all, only covering certain procedures or limiting your number of visits.
 To ensure that you get the best care possible, not the care that is dictated by your insurance company, Wild Blue Sports Acupuncture is not in-network with any insurance plans.
 However, I can bill out-of-network or provide you with an itemized superbill.
 To verify if your insurance company offers acupuncture as an out-of-network benefit, click this button: